siddhantgoel/streaming-form-data/README.rst

 :code:`data_received` function.

 This library is currently under development.
-There are quite a few tests in the :code:`tests/` directory, but it hasn't been battle tested, and the API is not completely stable, hence production usage is not recomended (yet).
+There are quite a few tests in the :code:`tests/` directory that test for correctness.
+But the parser hasn't been battle tested yet, and is currently slow for large files, hence production usage is not recommended (yet).

 Usage
 -----